kishorechan/Nishchaya/README.md

 A Kannada font i am working on.

 I intend to create variants of this font
-- Dot Matrix font named "Chukki"
+- Chukki - Dot Matrix font
-- Stitch like looking font named "Daara"
+- Daara - Thread/Stitch like font

 **Special Thanks:**